w3c/adapt/explainers/discoverable-destinations.md

 ## Technical requirements

-Any approch that would solve these user needs must provide the following.
+Any approach that would solve these user needs must provide the following.

 * A way to represent each discoverable destination proposed above.